aznxluvlyguy4u/wiki1/Set up product configurations.md

 # Set up product configurations

 ## Product configuration options

 This sections describes on adding **configuration options as custom fields** to the "Product" module.

+NOTE: Only set product configurations, if it is actually needed

 Some products may have different configuration options, such as: